 The OTS Support Desk is the central point of contact for technology support at Illinois Tech.
-Support Desk staff provide technical problem solving and administrative support for all Illinois Tech students, faculty and staff.
-Services include troubleshooting, account management, and configuration assistance.
-OTS Support is available through myIIT and includes a knowledge database (http://support.iit.edu/) with how-to information for common technical issues and questions.
-A request for technical support may be submitted by opening a ticket through the OTS Support feature in myIIT, sending a request via email (supportdesk@iit.edu), calling the Support Desk at 312.567.3375 (on-campus 7.DESK), or stopping by the Galvin Library to speak with Support Desk staff in person.
+Support Desk staff provide technical problem solving and administrative support for our community.
+Services include troubleshooting, account management, and configuration assistance, though personal hardware support is not offered.
+A request for technical support may be submitted by opening a ticket via email to supportdesk@iit.edu calling 312-567-3375 (on-campus 7-DESK), or stopping by the upper level of the Galvin Library to speak with a Support Desk staff member in person.
+OTS Support is also available through a knowledge database on the OTS website (http://support.iit.edu/) with how-to information for common technical issues and questions.